ingrown-nails

 How to Treat that Ingrown Toenail: An Effective Home Remedy

 Every problem in life usually comes with a ‘fix’.
 So, how do you fix an ingrown toenail?
-Try the following home remedy, that usually sees good results.
+Try the following home remedy, which usually sees good results.

 Note: If there is any sign of pus oozing from that toenail, or if your child is running a fever, you want to seek professional medical advice.